 - 8 billion people live on this planet

 - 4 billion people have access to the internet

-- If you 1 piece of content for .001% of the population with an internet connection, you are still creating content for 40,000 people.
+- If you 1 piece of content for .001% of the population with an internet connection, you are still creating 40,000 people.

 Can you make money with content made for 40,000 people?
 I hope so!

-In addition, your content can overlay with other search terms that either receives higher search content, or the algorithms can find quality content to serve.
+In addition, your content can overlay with other search terms that either receive higher search content or the algorithms can find quality content to serve.
 The final thing to remember is you’re going to create multiple pieces of content (which we’ll discuss later in this post), thus expanding the potential population that will see your content and purchases with your affiliate link.

 Niching down is a critical component to your success early on.
-Once you start generating domain authority and brand recognition, you can niche up and start competing with those more competitive keywords.
+Then, once you start generating domain authority and brand recognition, you can niche up and start competing with those more competitive keywords.

-If you don’t think this will work for you, and you found this page via a search engine like Google, Bing, or Yahoo, you’re proof that this works.
+If you don’t think this will work for you and found this page via a search engine like Google, Bing, or Yahoo, you’re proof that this works.
 Instead of just talking about affiliate marketing, I’ve incorporated basketball, thus niching down.

 After we pick a niche, the next step is to pick a platform, which I’ll discuss next.